 Her mother had remained silent, and then her grandmother had spoken.
 “It’s another realm, a dark place, just next to us.
 A terrible place, I think.
 That was how my mother described it.
 There are things there that shouldn’t be seen, shouldn’t be known about.
-The best thing to do is to try to learn to keep yourself here and ignore it.”
+The best thing to do is to learn to keep yourself here and ignore it.”

-That was all that was said, their best advice she surmised.
+That was all that was said, their best advice, she surmised.
 And when she tried to speak of it again, she was stonewalled.

 Usually, she was pretty successful in anchoring herself.
 Unless, well, unless she was too tired or run-down.
 Over the years, Nina became an expert in monitoring her physical and emotional state.
 And, of course, relationships were a problem.
 She started dating in college, Jerry.
 And then it became a battle, a constant struggle.